OleksPo/GL_Basecamp/README.md

 Docker container works on port 4321.

-Please run the command `docker pull olekspo/task_answer:latest` then `docker run -d olekspo/task_answer:latest`
+Please run the command `docker pull olekspo/task_answer:latest` then `docker run -d --net=host olekspo/task_answer:latest`

-In your browser on port 4321 you might see some like this:
+In your browser by `http://localhost:4321` you might see some like this:

 ```
 ************PRINT SOME TEXT***************